 Franklin, right near us, is another such city that has fully embraced pet owners, which makes sense given that the headquarters for Mars Petcare is just down the road.
 When we were in Williamson County a few months ago, we caught wind of what Mars is doing with its BETTER CITIES FOR PETS™ initiative, and as pet owners, we reached out and asked how we could be a part of this pilot program.

-Kicking off June 16 in Franklin, Mars Petcare’s BETTER CITIES FOR PETS™ aims to educate business, pet owners and communities alike on how to create a more empowering environment for all, with more than 80 local businesses opening their doors to customers and their furry friends.
+Kicking off this month, Mars Petcare’s BETTER CITIES FOR PETS™ aims to educate business, pet owners and communities alike on how to create a more empowering environment for all, with more than 80 local businesses opening their doors to customers and their furry friends.

 The initiative also aspires to build truly “pawsome” communities by supporting shelters, homes, businesses and parks.
 The event—and program at large—will touch on these four key cornerstones: